mas-4/gemmurai/README.md

 ## The Path

 Transform abstract linear algebra theory into blazing fast kernels.
-From Axler's vector spaces to hand-tuned assembly that rivals commercial BLAS implementations. (ambition is $\frac{7}{10}$ths of the way).
+From Axler's vector spaces to hand-tuned assembly that rivals commercial BLAS implementations.

 ### The Three Sacred Levels